This browser is not actively supported anymore. For the best passle experience, we strongly recommend you upgrade your browser.

 Opposed applications filed since 2013

-It is apparent based on data from the APO that patent applications claiming CRISPR/Cas genome editing systems filed after 2013 were less likely to be opposed or, if opposed, for the opposition to be withdrawn at an early stage.
+It is apparent based on data from the APO that patent applications claiming CRISPR/Cas genome editing systems filed after 2013 were less likely to be opposed or, if opposed, the opposition was more likely to be withdrawn at an early stage.
 One opposed application (now patent) was filed in April 2017 by the Broad Institute, Harvard and MIT.
 Its broadest claim is directed to an sgRNA that interacts with Staphylococcus aureus Cas9.
 The straw person that opposed this application withdrew before filing any arguments.
 Another opposed application was filed in May 2018 by the Chinese Academy of Sciences.
 This application related to CRISPR/Cas genome editing of plants.
 It was opposed by the New Zealand Institute for Plant and Food Research and the Academy withdrew its application after the opponent filed its evidence.

 Several other opposed applications filed after 2013 refer to CRISPR/Cas genome editing, but it is not central to their claims.
 These include an application relating to a genetically modified opium poppy, which was withdrawn after the opponent filed arguments in support of its opposition, and an application relating to genetically modified diazotrophs (nitrogen-fixing prokaryotes), which proceeded to grant after the opponent withdrew its opposition.